newaetech/chipwhisperer/doc/sphinx/tutorialcomms.rst

 .. image:: /images/tutorials/basic/comm/downloadfpga.png

-6. Run the *Download CW Firmware* tool.
+6. Optional: Run the *Download CW Firmware* tool.
 You should have configured this already before.
+Note that from release 0.09 of ChipWhisperer the FPGA is automatically programmed when you attempt to connect, so you can skip this step if using a recent release (i.e. any release in 2015 or later).

 7. If you switch to the *Debug Logging* output, you should see an indication the FPGA was programmed.
 If you were already using the device, it will skip the download.
 Normally you can skip steps 6 & 7 if you've already performed the FPGA download once since powering on the device.
+Note that

 .. image:: /images/tutorials/basic/comm/connect.png